You’ll have your share of development this term – Akufo-Addo to Ashanti region

 He said: “I’m here to thank Otumfuo and the people of Asante for your massive vote and support for me and the NPP party.
 The four more years you’ll have your share of development but the most important thing is unity.

-“What the election thought us is that Ghanaians want NPP and NDC to work together especially in parliament and that is what I want us to do to move the country forward,” he added.
+“What the election thought us is that Ghanaians want NPP and NDC to work together especially in parliament and that is what I want us to do to move the country forward.”